Tradias/example-vcpkg-grpc/README.md

-# Example benchmark for asio-grpc client
+# Example dispatch bidirectional stream to thread_pool

 1. Install [vcpkg](https://github.com/microsoft/vcpkg).
 At the time of writing this can be achieved by running: